Soft reboot: looking after your mental health in a world that has no chill

 Talk to your doctor and set up a mental health plan

 One of the best things you can do for your mental health is to get help from a professional.
 Your regular doctor can help assess what mental health services could be helpful for your circumstances.
 They can also work with you to set up a ‘mental health treatment plan’ or ‘mental health care plan’, which can help you manage your mental health year-round.
-If you’re eligible for Medicare, you can now claim up to 20 visits to a mental health professional per year.
+If you’re eligible for Medicare, you can claim up to 10 visits to a mental health professional per calendar year.

 For folks experiencing financial hardship or without access to Medicare, some primary health networks across Australia offer Accessible Psychological Interventions (API) that provide counselling services.
 Chat with your doctor to find out if you can benefit.